-By contrast, in the traditional public school system, students are assigned to schools based on their zip code.
-Often, these geographical boundaries are racially homogenous.
+By contrast, in the traditional public school system, students are assigned to schools based on their ZIP code.
+Often, these geographical boundaries are racially homogeneous.
 As a result, students in predominantly minority neighborhoods tend to go to school with predominantly minority classmates, and students in mostly white neighborhoods tend to go to school with mostly white classmates.
 As a result, while it has been more than 60 years since the U.S. Supreme Court struck down "separate but equal" in Brown v.
-Board of Education, America's public schools remain staggeringly segregated by race and class.
-In fact, in the last few decades alone, America's public schools have seen a dramatic increase of "hyper-segregated" schools, or schools where at least 90% of students are minorities.
+Board of Education, increase in "hyper-segregated" schools, or schools where at least 90% of students are minorities.